eleev/concurrency-kit/README.md

 }
 ```

 You can group the tasks, so the concurrent operations will be performed sequentially, one after another.
-Then you can chain a completion closure to handle the outcome:
+Then, you can chain a completion closure to handle the outcome:

 ```swift
 let filesToUpload = [file, photo, video, xml]